480.621.6657 | email

 Collectible Value

-Between this elimination effort and normal corporate actions like mergers, stock certificates are becoming more rare increasing their collectible value.
-For example, a Pixar certificate with Steve Jobs printed signature sells for more than $500 on scripophily.com.
+To save money, the securities industry is moving to register ownership electronically rather than issue paper stock certificates.
+Along with normal corporate actions like mergers, this effort is making physical stock certificates increasingly rare raising collectible value (see below).
+For example, a Pixar certificate with Steve Jobs printed signature sells for more than $500 on collectible sites (see right).

 Only At GiveAshare

-Stock brokers stopped providing stock certificates years ago.
-Now, GiveAshare is the only place to get easily get authentic stock certificates and for the companies that only register ownership electronically, we have attractive replicas.
-So, get a real stock certificate while you still can because the days are numbered.
+Stock brokers stopped providing stock certificates (or imposed huge fees) years ago.
+Now, GiveAshare is the only place to easily and affordably get authentic paper stock certificates.
+For the companies that only register ownership electronically, we have attractive replicas that we personalize.

 Latest Certificates To Bite the Dust